Puppy Troubleshooting Tips

 Without a doubt, the first few months of puppy ownership can be the hardest, especially if you are a first time dog owner.
 Like babies, puppies require a lot of work and their inability to effectively communicate with us can lead to a lot of frustration and sleepless nights.
-If you are having a difficult time with certain training or behavioral issues, consider the following tips.
+If you are having a difficult time with certain training or behavioural issues, consider the following tips.

 Borrow a Well-Behaved Dog